-Pulse Forecasting FAQ
+Pulse forecasting FAQ

 This FAQ is designed to answer frequently asked questions regarding Pulse forecasting.

-The forecasting engine uses a sample of actual user traffic (ad requests) from the previous two weeks when forecasting into the future so it needs 2 weeks of reasonably normal traffic data to get fully up and running.
+The forecasting engine uses a sample of actual user traffic (ad requests) from the previous two weeks when forecasting into the future so it needs two weeks of reasonably normal traffic data to get fully up and running.
 Reasonably normal traffic is the result of having a fully functional ad serving integration with Pulse for all traffic where you want to serve ads through Pulse during a period where you do not expect significant slumps or peaks in the traffic to your site.

 This time span, along with other configuration parameters, was derived after researching various time spans and it outperformed the others in terms of accuracy.
 With longer periods, the forecaster reacts too slowly if traffic levels change, and with shorter periods it reacts too quickly.
-The research proved that using a simple moving average model based on the previous 2 weeks outperformed the other time spans in terms of accuracy.*
+The research proved that using a simple moving average model based on the previous two weeks outperformed the other time spans in terms of accuracy.*